zerospiel/docs/docs/admin-upgrading-k0rdent.md

 4. Verify the Upgrade

     Although the change will be made immediately, it will take some time for k0rdent to update the components it should be using.
-Monitor the readiness of the components to ensure the upgrade was successful by checking the status of the `Management` object:
+Monitor the readiness of the `Management` object to ensure the upgrade was successful.
+For example:

     ```shell
-    kubectl get management.kcm kcm -o=jsonpath={.status} | jq
+    kubeclt get management.kcm kcm
+    NAME   READY   RELEASE     AGE
+    kcm    True    kcm-0-0-7   4m34s
     ```

-    The output will display the status of the `Management` object so you can see whether the upgrade completed successfully.